Classes / Programs

 - •Provide a basis for common language across the school

-Students are actively taught new positive behaviours, provide the opportunity to practice these behaviours and then acknowledged when they display these behaviours.
-Behaviours are reinforced in all areas of the school and when in the community and repeated to provide all students with the maximum opportunity to learn the new behaviour/s
+Students are actively taught new positive behaviours, provided the opportunity to practice these behaviours and then are acknowledged when they display these behaviours.
+Behaviours are reinforced in all areas of the school and when out in the community.
+They are repeated to provide all students with the maximum opportunity to learn and embed the new behaviour/s.

 Our lower school starts in year 7 and finishes at the end of year 9.
 During this time our teachers focus is on increasing student’s student academic and social skills.
 This will provide students with the firm foundation they need to be successful in all aspects of their lives.
 This foundation is then used when student entre our upper school program.

 We have structured the lower school classes in a similar way as a Primary school.
 All classes have one consistent teacher for all their core subjects.
 This provided the students and parents with one key teacher to

 We believe that building positive relationships is key to our student’s success at school and later in life.
 For this reason our students stay with the same teacher and preferably the same students for two years.

 The Community Work Centre’s program was developed in response to research into the post school employment statistics of students with special needs.
 The findings indicated a need to improve the transition process from school to work, and that students attending Education Support facilities would benefit greatly from extended exposure to work environments in their senior years of school, as opposed to spending time in classrooms learning about the world from behind a desk.
 The program has been designed to aid in the development of work readiness skills for each of our students.
 The entire day encompasses “training” on differing levels.
 Even though the students are enrolled in a certificate, this course is aimed at being complimentary in the development of the student’s work skills.
 Each student is unique, and strategies and processes to help aid in developing these skills must suit the individual.